Guntur Kaaram: Critical reception

 The film received generally negative reviews from critics criticising its direction, screenplay and plot, but praised for Babu's performance, background score and soundtrack.

 Anandu Suresh of The Indian Express gave 2/5 stars and wrote "Mahesh Babu, in top-notch form, is the sole redeeming factor in Trivikram's unnecessarily prolonged film, preventing it from becoming a tedious watch."
 BVS Prakash from Deccan Chronicle gave 2/5 stars and wrote "director Trivikram Srinvas fails to come up with a solid script to justify the larger-than-life image of Mahesh Babu."
 Abhilasha Cherukuri of Cinema Express gave 2/5 stars and wrote "the film was a two-and-half hour-long advertisement for the Vijayawada-Hyderabad expressway.
 Not to mention additional brand placements for Greater Hyderabad's outer ring road.
 Outside of an expansive B-roll displaying well-maintained roads in not one but two Telugu states, the rest of Guntur Kaaram is mere filler."

 Neeshita Nyayapati of Hindustan Times called it a "bland film" and wrote "Guntur Kaaram feels like a wasted opportunity.
 The film could’ve either been a tearjerker or a commercial masala film, but the way it is now, it just hangs in an unsatisfactory limbo.
 And that's a shame because Mahesh gives the film his all.
 If only Trivikram could break out of the box he seems to have created for himself."
 Reviewing the film, Sangeetha Devi Dundoo of The Hindu wrote "Director Trivikram Srinivas and Mahesh Babu’s ‘Guntur Kaaram’ is a stale rehash of old stories".

 Box office

 Guntur Kaaram collected a gross of ₹142 crore in India and ₹47 crore worldwide on its opening day.
-It's estimated total end worldwide gross is ₹172 crore against a production budget of ₹200 crore, becoming a box-office bomb.
+It's estimated total end worldwide gross is ₹212 crore against a production budget of ₹200 crore, becoming a below average grosser.